lsst-dm/dmtn-224/index.rst

 The following specific steps happen during step 6 of the generic browser flow, in addition to the ``state`` validation and code redemption:

 #.
-Gafaelfawr retrieves the OpenID Connect configuration information for CILogon (if it is not already cached) and checks the signature on the JWT identity token.
+Gafaelfawr retrieves the OpenID Connect configuration information for CILogon and checks the signature on the JWT identity token.
 #.
 Gafaelfawr extracts the user's username from the ``username`` claim of the identity token.
    If that claim is missing, Gafaelfawr redirects the user to the enrollment flow at COmanage, which aborts the user's attempt to access whatever web page they were trying to visit.
 #.
 Gafaelfawr retrieves the user's UID from Firestore, assigning a new UID if necessry if that username had not been seen before.